HKBUproject/historical-uyghur-chinese-corpus/README.md

 <b>Citation:</b>
 You may cite this work as:
  Yeung, Jessica; Christian Faggionato; Merhaba Eli; Ahmet Hojam; Robert Barnett; Jenny Li; Phoebe Shing; Sezen Özkan; and Nathan Hill (2021).
-"Historical Uyghur-Chinese Corpus", Github repository, https://github.com/HKBUproject/historical-uyghur-chinese-corpus.
+"The Historical Uyghur-Chinese Corpus", Github repository, https://github.com/HKBUproject/historical-uyghur-chinese-corpus.

 <a id="note1" href="#note1ref"><sup>1</sup></a>The RB documents in Turki and RA004 were all translated from Chinese by the same translator or group of translators, working for the Mongolian and Chinese Affairs Commission.